top of page

 Why I Do What I Do

-With a background in anti-oppressive social work and social justice activism, I have always been passionate about reaching underserved communities and I am motivated by a deep commitment to support people on healing journeys.
+With a background in anti-oppressive social work and environmental and social justice activism, I have always been passionate about reaching underserved communities and I am motivated by a deep commitment to support people on healing journeys.

 I love that yoga therapy is a holistic practice that considers and meets each person as a unique individual moving through interconnected physical, mental, emotional, and spiritual experiences.
 I really enjoy getting to know each person I work with and the creative process of tailoring meaningful and transformative practices just for them.
 I am committed to creating and holding a safe container for my clients to explore, experience, learn, rest, build strength and confidence, and heal at their own pace.